 If you are an expecting or new mother than you have undoubtedly thought through whether you plan to formula feed, breastfeed, or feed with some combination of the two.
 If you plan to breastfeed then you may have already read many breastfeeding tips for new mothers or taken a class to prepare yourself.

-If you are a first time mom you can also read my list of breastfeeding essentials here.
+If you are a first time mom it’s also important to be sure that you have all of the supplies that you need!
+You can read my list of breastfeeding essentials here.

 Even after taking a breastfeeding class and working with the lactation consultant at our pediatrician’s office, there were some simple parts of pumping and storing breastmilk that I completely missed!
-Below are some breastfeeding tips for new mothers based on things I learned by the time our second baby was born that made the process of pumping and freezing breastmilk so much easier.
+Below are some tips and breastfeeding hacks for new moms based on things I learned by the time our second baby was born.
+These things made the process of pumping and freezing breastmilk so much easier the second time around!

 Note: I became a stay at home mom after the birth of our first baby, so I didn’t need to freeze massive amounts of breastmilk for a daycare or nanny.
 However, I wanted to wean our daughter before a year and wanted breastmilk in the freezer to keep her on after my supply dried up.
 I also wanted to have storage on hand for occasional evenings out.
 Using these tips with my second baby I was able to pump and freeze about 100 ounces by the time she was 2 months old.